CongLeSolutionX/SwiftUI-View-For-UIKit-Project/README.md

 | @StateObject      				  |                 | @EnvironmentObject                              |

-To update the views hosted inside UIHostingController, we have the following methods:
+To update the views hosted inside `UIHostingController` in this demo project, we will use following methods:
 a.
-Manually passing an argument in the UIHostingController
+Manually passing an argument in the `UIHostingController`
 b.
 Using `ObservableObject` to pass data from SwiftUI to UIKit view

 - Create a data class called `ContentViewData` and conform to `ObservableObject`, then create a variable called `name` and mark it as a `@Published` Property Wrapper.